 The Platform, a.k.a El Hoyo, is a 2019 Spanish science-fiction, psychological-thriller on Netflix.
 The Platform movie cast includes Iván Massagué, Antonia San Juan, Zorion Eguileor, Emilio Buale Coka, and Alexandra Masangkay in the leading roles.
 The film is based in a vertical prison where food is lowered top to bottom, and each subsequent level eats the leftovers of the floor above.
 The movie sounds a lot like Snowpiercer, doesn’t it?
 Don’t worry, it’s not.
 It’s actually more like Cube but very original in its concept.
 Do give it a watch and thanks for the recommendation Momchil.
-Here’s the detailed plot analysis and the ending of the film The Platform explained.
-You can watch the film here.
+Here’s the detailed plot analysis and the ending of the film The Platform explained; spoilers ahead.

 Here are links to the key aspects of the movie: